 The BPNS is delighted to announce the Richard Hughes bursaries in honour of Professor Richard Hughes, the first president of the BPNS.
 These comprise up to three travel bursaries a year, two to help fund a trainee to travel to the international Peripheral Nerve Society (PNS), up to £500 each, and one (up to £300) to attend the Spring meeting of the Association of British Neurologists (ABN).

 These travel bursaries are aimed at adult or paediatric neurologists and neurophysiologists in training with a documented career interest in peripheral neuropathies.
 They are suitable for applicants at any stage in their junior doctor training or who are in a period of out-of-programme training doing research.
 They are not suitable for either medical students or those who have already taken up posts as a consultant or an equivalent post in academic medicine.
 Preference will be given to UK applicants who have previously attended a BPNS meeting.
 Each application must have a short supporting reference from a current full member of the BPNS.

 Where possible, the bursaries will each year be awarded preferentially to applicants from 3 different institutions.

 How to apply:

-Applications will close three months before the meeting for which support is being provided and successful applicants will be informed within one month.
-However, applications for the Spring 2018 meeting of the ABN will be accepted up to 9th March 2018
+Applications will close three months before the meeting for which support is being requested and successful applicants will be informed within one month.

-If your application is successful a short report (maximum one side of A4) must be sent within three months of the meeting to the British Peripheral Nerve Society and will be displayed on the BPNS website.
-Successful applicants will also be invited to present a short (10-15 minutes, depending on meeting) summary of your work at a subsequent BPNS meeting..
+If your application is successful a short report (maximum one side of A4) must be sent within two months of the meeting to the BPNS secretariat and will be displayed on the BPNS website.
+Successful applicants for the PNS bursary will be invited to present a short (10-15 minutes) summary at the subsequent London BPNS meeting (unfortunately no additional funding for this is available)